soybean/cascading-rainbow-powerline/README.md

         }
 }
 ```

-The [Powerline documentation](https://powerline.readthedocs.io/en/master/) contains a lot more information about configuring the built-in segments, what arguments to pass, etc. The main thing to note is that the cascading_rainbow segment simply extends the cwd segment, so it has all the capabilities of cwd.
-Here, I'm passing the `dir_shorten_len` and `dir_limit_depth` parameters in order to make the prompt less insane.
+The [Powerline documentation](https://powerline.readthedocs.io/en/master/) contains a lot more information about configuring the built-in segments, what arguments to pass, etc. The main thing to note is that the `cascading_rainbow` segment simply extends the `cwd` segment, so it has all the capabilities of cwd.
+Here, I'm passing the `dir_shorten_len` and `dir_limit_depth` parameters in order to make the prompt less horrendous looking.

 #### Add the `cascading_rainbow` segment to your theme
 In `config.json`, you'll see a list of what themes & colorschemes are being used.
 Since this is running on bash, powerline will use the theme & colorscheme listed under `shell`.
 Make sure you define whatever theme & colorscheme you created.
 Since my colorscheme was `rainbow.json` and my theme was `shell/rainbow.json`, my `config.json` looks like this: